Water frame: History

 Richard Arkwright, who patented the technology in 1769, designed a model for the production of cotton thread, which was first used in 1765.
 The Arkwright water frame was able to spin 96 threads at a time, which was an easier and faster method than ever before.
 The design was partly based on a spinning machine built for Thomas Highs by clockmaker John Kay, who was hired by Arkwright.
 Being run on water power, it produced stronger and harder yarn than the "spinning jenny", and propelled the adoption of the modern factory system.

-Another water-powered frame for the production of textiles was developed in 1760 in the early industrialized town of Elberfeld, Prussia (now in Wuppertal, Germany), by German bleach plant owner Johann Heinrich Bockmühl.

 The name water frame is derived from the use of a water wheel to drive a number of spinning frames.
 The water wheel provided more power to the spinning frame than human operators, reducing the amount of human labor needed and increasing the spindle count dramatically.
 However, unlike the spinning jenny, the water frame could spin only one thread at a time until 1779, when Samuel Crompton combined the two inventions into his spinning mule, which was more effective.

 The water frame was originally powered by horses at a factory built by Arkwright and partners in Nottingham.
 In 1770, Arkwright and his partners built a water-powered mill in Cromford, Derbyshire.